LearnersGuild/gtd-bot/README.md

-# GTD Bot
+# gtd-bot

-## The purpose

-Application integrates GlassFrog and Asana in order to automize parts of Getting Things Done process.
+The gtd-bot application integrates GlassFrog and Asana in order to automate parts of the Getting Things Done process.

-For example application is suppose to automatically add task "Add Next Action to the project" to all projects which does not have Next Action defined.
+For example, if a project in Asana does not have a Next Action defined, the bot will automatically add a task "Add Next Action to the project".

 To see all defined strategies, see `app/services/strategies_factory.rb`